The First ENGAGE.EU Conference for Early Stage Researchers and Young Scholars, Sofia, Bulgaria

 Conference participants have been warmly welcomed by prof. Dimitar Dimitrov – Rector of UNWE – and associate prof. Michael Mussov – Vice Rector of UNWE on Research and ENGAGE.EU Local Coordinator – at the opening session moderated by associate prof. Venelin Boshnakov – WP3 Local Coordinator.

 Paper presentations have been organized by 3 sessions allocated in two days.
-Each day started with a plenary speech delivered by a keynote speaker and an ENGAGE Info-session intended to inform the participants about the range of opportunities suggested by the ENGAGE.EU Alliance.
+Each day started with a plenary speech delivered by a keynote speaker and an ENGAGE.Eu Info-session intended to inform the participants about the range of opportunities offered by the ENGAGE.EU Alliance.